 Eligible employees and their dependents are encouraged to take advantage of the University’s *Tuition Waiver Programs to enhance their personal and professional growth and development.
 Eligible employees may use tuition waivers in a degree program or for individual courses.
 Eligible dependents may use tuition waivers upon acceptance into a degree program.

-*Further information regarding tuition waiver programs is available on the MyUMS Employee Portal.
+*Further information regarding tuition waiver programs is available on the MyUMS (External Site) Employee Portal.

 - BOT Policy on General Equal Opportunity

 - BOT Policy on Sex Discrimination, Sexual Harassment, Sexual Assault

 - Procedure for Accommodating Individuals with Disabilities (PDF)

 - Accessibility: UMS’ Commitment to People with Disabilities (PDF)